Mikey-E/deaddrop-js/README.md

 and also it is
 protected from tampering because it has been used as an indirect input to the hash.

-The new message format in the database is a string of the hmac, sender's name, and message.
+The new message format in the database is a string of the HMAC, sender's name, and message.
 All comma delimited.

 In the interest of not changing the Deaddrop_User_Guide.pdf, no new cmdline flags will be added to the send command.
 The sender will be prompted for their username and password at runtime.